Guide to moving to Tenerife, including the cost of living in Tenerife and the best places to live in Tenerife

-It’s also the best area to stay in case you’re looking for more active holidays such as doing the famous Masca Gorge Trail.
+It’s also the best area to stay in case you’re looking for more active holidays such as the famous Masca Gorge Trail.

 The natural setting of Los Gigantes is truely unique: the cliffs are just gigantic and La Gomera island seems to be at a stone’s throw.

 3. The People: Los Canarios!

 I rarely met more warm-hearted, pleasant, generous, and stress-free people than the Canarios from Tenerife.

-If you want to see more of Tenerife than just beach&sun, I’d reach out to them, always keeping in mind the 7 typical Canarian expressions.
+If you want to see more of Tenerife than just beach and sun, I’d reach out to locals, always keeping in mind the typical Canarian expressions.

 A great opportunity to get in touch with the locals are the romerías or fiestas del pueblo (each village has its own fiesta during the year).